bambielli/bambielli.github.io/_posts/2016-01-24-new-year-new-website.markdown

 It also couldn't be easier with [Jekyll][jekyll] powered Github static pages.
 I didn't know anything about Jekyll until this weekend, and now I'm hooked.
 This blog is generated with entirely client side code, served from my [github static page repo][github-page].
 "Deploying" a new post is as easy as a commit and a push.
 Its simplicity inspired me to finally register bambielli.com and put something on it.

-I plan on using this blog to:
+I plan on using this site to:

   * Comment on life as a Software Developer at [Syndio][syndio], where I have been employed for almost a year.
   * Record thoughts on books that I finish reading: I just finished [Thinking Fast and Slow][thinking-fast] by Daniel Kahneman.